Threatening or Harmful Behavior

 of the applicable school or college.
 If your school/college’s honor code and policy

-is not listed below, please contact your advisor or the Dean’s Office for the
+is not listed below, please review the Academic Catalog, contact your advisor or the Dean’s Office for the

 code and procedures.